Brian May’s four-word response to Freddie Mercury’s secret daughter claim

-Anita Dobson shares Brian May’s four-word response to Freddie Mercury’s ‘secret daughter’
+Brian May has four-word response to claim Freddie Mercury had secret daughter

 The alleged love child has come forward in a new biography about the Queen frontman